MAIN COURSES

 Directions

-• Place a sheet pan on MIDDLE rack in oven and preheat to 500 degrees(F).
-Slice base off each cauliflower and cut away any pieces that aren’t connected to stem end (save them for roasting another day).
-Slice the remaining slab of cauliflower vertically into two, 1 inch thick slabs.
-Rub olive oil onto cut sides and sprinkle with seasoned salt and Parmesan.
+• Slice the base off each cauliflower and cut away any pieces that aren’t connected to stem end (save them for roasting another day).
+Slice the remaining slab of cauliflower vertically into two, 1-inch thick slabs.
+In a small bowl, mix together the ground turmeric, smoked paprika, granulated garlic, and 1/4 teaspoon of Kosher salt.
+Rub 1 1/2-2 tbsp olive oil all over the steaks and rub with the spice blend.

 • Make Zhoug: In a food processor, process garlic, jalapeño and vinegar until the mixture is coarsely chopped.
 Add the cilantro, parsley, spices, oil, salt and pepper to the work bowl and blend until the mixture is homogenized, but still a little chunky.
 (You can store leftovers in the refrigerator for 3-4 days.)